10 Outstanding Employee Appreciation Ideas Your Staff Will Remember

 Take your employees out to lunch to show appreciation.
 Talk to them about how their work is going and show them that you are actively listening.
 Your employees may feel more willing to open up in a non-office environment.

 Put your appreciation into words.
-If you use an efficiency platform like Assembly, create a channel dedicated to shouting out to your employees for their accomplishments inside or outside the workplace.
+Use an efficiency platform like Assembly, create a channel dedicated to shouting out to your employees for their accomplishments inside or outside the workplace.
 If your company sends out company-wide updates, find a spot to call attention to a specific employee.
-You can even try implementing an Employee of the Week system if that suits your business.
+You can even implement an Employee of the Week system if that suits your business.

 Show an appreciated employee that you care about their career.
 LinkedIn Kudos offers an easy way to share your appreciation for people in your professional community.